MatiMenich/eskra.me/README.md

 	After this is done, just go to 'localhost:3000' in your favorite browser, and you will see the application.

 ### Code documentation ###

+These are key points to have in mind if you want to contribute our project:

 * This application is very ajax-heavy and it uses jquery.
 * It has the following models: